higsch/svelte-d3-starter/README.md

 ## Run

 ```
+// create a new directory
+mkdir svelte-d3-starter

 // use degit to copy the files to your local system
 degit higsch/svelte-d3-starter

-// go into the new directory
-cd svelte-d3-starter

 // install the dependencies
 npm i